 From 2017 until 2018, he was Games & Interactive Programme Manager with the British Council working in the Film & Creative Economy teams to explore opportunities for cultural infrastructure, showcasing, and international opportunities for artist-game makers and creative producers.
 In 2017, he was a judge for the BAFTA Debut Game, and he sat on the games subcommittee for that year’s Breakthrough Brits.
 He has also been an advisor on Now Play This and sat on the steering committee for the London Games Festival.
-In 2014, he worked with arts charity IdeasTap as Partnerships Manager focused on film & games.
+In 2014, he worked with arts charity IdeasTap as Partnerships Manager focusing on emerging creative careers in film & games.

 From 2009 until 2012 he was the co-director and then director of the Freeplay Independent Games Festival; from 2010 until 2011, he sat on the board of the Game Developers’ Association of Australia; and he has assessed projects for state and federal funding agencies, including Film Victoria, Screen Tasmania, Screen NSW, Screen Australia, and The Australia Council for the Arts.

 In 2011, he designed and delivered the game development strand of the Department of Education and Early Childhood Development’s year-long Innovating with Technology (IWT) Games-based Learning program, and in 2012, worked with the Australian Centre for the Moving Image on their first Hothouse program.
 Between 2009 and 2012, he taught Narrative and Communication & Interactive Digital Media Project through RMIT’s Bachelor of Design (Games), and between 2014 & 2017 taught games design, narrative design, and studio practice at the University of East London’s BSc (Hons) Computer Games Development and BA (Hons) Computer Games Design – Story Development.